Surabodee-Phasuk/go-api-gin/README.md

-# REST API Enhancement with Gin and SQLite
+# REST API Enhancement with Gin & SQLite
 ## 🚀 How to Run

 ### 1. Prerequisites